 SD-WAN with Cloud-Delivered Communications: A Match Made in Heaven

-With that context, let’s look at the current stage where organizations, big or small, are using or planning more and more cloud-delivered applications to support their business operations.
-There are applications out there that support everything you need to run your business: CRM, ERP, Helpdesk, productivity and much more.
-Cloud-based (SaaS-based) communications is no different.
-As per Gartner, cloud telephony and messaging alone will reach $24 billion in the year 2023 from $13.5 billion in 2018.
-From a study done by BetterCloud, a SaaS operations management and security platform provider, organizations use an average of 16 business applications delivered from the cloud.
-With demand, as well as supply for SaaS applications, don’t seem to slow down in the near future, the onus of managing multiple applications and delivering all with the optimal user experience is mounting for the IT and network admins like never before.
-More often than not, SaaS applications are delivered via the public Internet, our very own broadband connection, an accessible and easy-to-use medium to transport applications from cloud to your end device compared to expensive, fixed but dedicated MPLS connection.
+Organizations of all sizes are using or planning to use more and more cloud-delivered applications.
+Today, cloud-based applications exist to support every function of the business, including CRM, ERP, helpdesk, productivity, and much more.
+Cloud-based (SaaS-based) communications are no different.
+According to Gartner, spending on cloud telephony and messaging alone will reach $24 billion in 2023, up from $13.5 billion in 2018.
+A study commissioned by BetterCloud, a SaaS operations management and security platform provider, revealed that organizations use an average of sixteen business applications delivered from the cloud.
+Neither supply nor demand for SaaS applications is slowing down, so the onus of managing multiple applications and providing an optimal user experience is mounting for IT and network administrators like never before.

 Multiple SaaS applications vying for the same network

 The challenge?
 Sixteen cloud applications vying for access and bandwidth across the same network can become overwhelming.
 Picture rush hour traffic and everyone trying to move freely through a fixed number of lanes at the same time.